 Most families fall into one of two categories on Thanksgiving: their sweet potatoes are adorned with marshmallows or their sweet potatoes are topped with a brown sugar and pecan crumble.
-My family falls into the latter—no marshmallows in sight.
-The ratio is probably 60% sweet potatoes to 40% crumble, which is just how I like it!
-The corner pieces seem to hold more crumble so I reach for one of those. 🙂
+We have made Sweet Potato Casserole with Pecans for years in my family!

 The texture of the potatoes will turn out best if you follow these steps:

 1. Peel and cut the potatoes in 1½ inch chunks.